-Typically, a homeowner can safely move a tree that has a diameter of 2 inches or less within their own yard.
+Relocating a large tree can be a daunting task, but it is possible with the right strategies, patience, and experience.
+A homeowner can safely move a tree with a diameter of 2 inches or less within their own yard.
 Above 4 inches should be handled by professionals.
-Smaller trees can be moved with a tree shovel, a device that can dig the new hole, as well as excavate and transport the tree.
-Larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.
+Smaller trees can be moved with a tree shovel, while larger trees may require digging, wrapping, or wrapping the root ball and then transporting it by truck.

-Some trees can be moved with cranes.
-By relocating a treasured plant, the gardener can not only save a tree, but can also provide an excellent focal point for a remodeled area.
-Because palms are easily transplanted, the palm can be relocated on the ground to its original location with a very good chance of survival.
-None could be moved with a shovel and the company's founder had planted them, so the company was willing to bear the expense of having them relocated during the expansion of his office.
+Cranes can also be used to move some trees.
+Relocating a treasured plant can not only save a tree, but also provide an excellent focal point for a remodeled area.
+Palms are easily transplanted and can be relocated on the ground to its original location with a very good chance of survival.
+For any transplant to be successful, it is essential to obtain a root ball large enough to support the tree after relocation.